slott56/slott56.github.io/Pelican/content/blog/2007/07/2007_07_04-what_i_love_about_python_what_i_hate_about_the_word_of_open_source.rst

 -   I could claim that my crap is an "investment" and must be preserved.

 -   I could wring my hands about "strategy" in HTML scraping and meticulously investigate the other packages that have sprung up over the 5 years between when I first did this, and now, when it seems like everyone's doing it.
 Of course, the yardstick I would use is not something more-or-less objective like my requirements, since almost any package would meet those.
-My yardstick must be political, and involve comparison against my solution, which isn't very complete, but does have the :strong:`Visitor`  design pattern.
+My yardstick must be political, and involve comparison against my solution, which isn't very complete, but does have the **Visitor**  design pattern.

 -   I could ask the vague and misleading question "Where's the ROI for HTML scraping?"
 As if the error-prone and non-repeatable process makes more sense than having an HTML scraper that actually gets the actual data off the actual web site.
 Further, ROI requires an upper bound on the investment part, which is stupid because software is the lynchpin of an endless business improvement cycle.

-Conventional wisdom -- in the open source community -- suggests that I post a patch to Beautiful Soup to add the desired :strong:`Visitor`.
+Conventional wisdom -- in the open source community -- suggests that I post a patch to Beautiful Soup to add the desired **Visitor**.
 That requires me to dig deeply enough into findAll to see how it really works.
 I would have to learn something, and that will take a few weeks.